DJ AL BRADY

 Along his broadcast career he has hosted many very highly rated specialty shows including the hugely popular "At the Hop" Sunday night all request show, on WTRG Oldies 100.7 FM, achieving a 22.5 share of the Arbitron Ratings, with one of the largest oldies music libraries in the USA.
 At the same time his knowledge and love of the music was deeply expressed when he hosted all the PBS television "My Music" series of specials, throughout the mid-Atlantic states.
 With numerous appearances during the fundraising festivals on UNC-TV, airing shows like "Doo Wop 50" , "Doo Wop 51", "Rock & Roll at 50", and “Rock, Rhythm & Doo Wop”, "Disco 70's", "Rock, Pop & Doo Wop", "Superstars of 70's Soul", and "Party Songs of the 50's & 60's", amongst many other musical shows airing on the statewide PBS Television Network, over the last 15 years, on UNC-TV, He was widely known as their "resident musicologist".

-Today Al is back in Florida living in The Villages, where he can be heard on some Central Florida radio stations doing production work, commercial voice-overs, radio commercials, entertaining as a DJ and working closely with Rocky & the Rollers.
+Today Al is back in Florida living in The Villages, where he can be heard on some Central Florida radio stations doing production work, and on AM 640-WVLG.

 (a link to a recent article about Al's career)